NauffalEl/NauffalEl/README.md

 ## 👋 Hi, I'm Naufal
 I'm a data practitioner and Machine Learning enthusiast focused on creating impactful solutions.
 I enjoy exploring the intersection of data, technology, and creativity to solve complex problems with innovative approaches.
+Currently, I am honing my skills in the Bangkit 2024 Program, a prestigious initiative by Google, GoTo, and Traveloka, where I focus on Machine Learning and collaborative capstone projects.

 ## Tech Stack
 🐍 Python (TensorFlow, Keras, Pandas)